JustineCodes/GitHubCopilot/README.md

 - Thursday the 6th of July
   - I'm moving in two weeks, and had some changes at work that require my focuses.
 This is a fun learning process, and I'm enjoying myself.
 However, it's not my top priority in life.
 I'll do what I can when I can.
+  - Side thought time
+    - I also find myself at an interesting crossroad.
+While I need to keep my "day job" (day-to-Day bills, right?)
+I find myself asking myself, "Is the company pushing me in the direction I want to go?
+I am forever thankful that they like me enough to want me to stay.
+To allow me to change positions, and not tell me to leave.
+But, will my lack of direction put me somewhere I don't want to be in the future?
+I have skills today that I didn't have a few years ago.
+This gives me choices.
+I can work for something else, while I do a good job and gain experience in the role they ask me to do.
+I can treat it as a fun learning opportunity, while I work toward something else on my time.
+It may be time for me to depend less on what my current employer wants, and more on what I want.
+Time to work on my self confidence and chase a dream or two.
+It seems getting a little stability in life has made me fearful of losing it.
+But without risk, is there ever a gain?